BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 This sets [rouge](http://rouge.jneen.net) for syntax highlighting.
 Jekyll also supports the Pygments highlighter, but GitHub Pages does not, so I will only talk about Rouge in this post.
 The `kramdown:` list configures kramdown, the markdown converter.

-In order to use syntax highling in your site, you can use the default setting or use GitHub Flavored Markdown's backticks to denote a code block.
+In order to use syntax highlighting in your site, you can use the default setting or use GitHub Flavored Markdown's backticks to denote a code block.
 Default:
 Use `{% raw %}{% highlight python %}{% endraw %}` followed by some sweet Python code, closed with `{% raw %}{% endhighlight %}{% endraw %}`.

 When building the site, rouge will seek through the code block and add span tags with classes on parts of the code.
 These tags can then be styled to have different colors, hence syntax highlighting.
-I've been a huge fan of JetBrain's darcula theme, so I adapted a version from [https://smasue.github.io/pygments-darcula](https://smasue.github.io/pygments-darcula) to use on this site.
-You can find the code in [\_darcula.scss](https://github.com/BrianMitchL/BrianMitchL.github.io/blob/master/assets/css/_sass/_darcula.scss).
 Any Rouge or Pygments CSS theme will work.
 You can generate CSS files from Pygments or by downloading themes, for example, from [https://github.com/richleland/pygments-css/](https://github.com/richleland/pygments-css/).

 ### Search Engine Optimization (SEO)

 It is ridiculously easy to get pretty good SEO with Jekyll.
-The `jekyll-seo-tag` plugin does nearly all of the heavy lifting to properly make the correct meta tags (description, open graph, Twitter card), and title.
+The `jekyll-seo-tag` plugin does nearly all the heavy lifting to properly make the correct meta tags (description, open graph, Twitter card), and title.
 All that's really required is to be sure to set some variables in `_config.yml`, be sure to set the `title` and `description` in a page or post's front matter, and include `{% raw %}{% seo %}{% endraw %}` in the head of your page.
 Below is what I have added to my `_config.yml` file:

 ```yaml